 Financial assets at amortized cost are initially recognized at fair value and subsequently carried at amortized cost less any impairment.
 They are classified as current assets or non-current assets based on their maturity date.
-The Company's financial assets at amortized cost comprise cash and cash equivalents, trade and other receivables, reclamation deposit and promissory note receivable.
+The Company's financial assets at amortized cost comprise cash and trade and other receivables.

 Financial assets are derecognized when they mature or are sold, and substantially all the risks and rewards of ownership have been transferred.
-Gains and losses on derecognition of financial assets classified as FVTPL or amortized cost are recognized in the statement of income (loss).
+Gains and losses on derecognition of financial assets classified as FVTPL or amortized cost are recognized in profit or loss.
 Gains or losses on financial assets classified as FVTOCI remain within accumulated other comprehensive income until derecognized.